Graziano Gasparini

 Gasparini was born in Gorizia, on the Italian–Slovenian border, in 1924.
 After completing his education in Venice, he worked for Carlo Scarpa in connection with the Biennale.
 After a break caused by the Second World War, the famous exhibition resumed in 1948, and Gasparini first visited Venezuela that year while promoting it.
 He settled in Caracas and pursued a career as an architect.

 He specialised in restoring Spanish Colonial architecture, while developing a parallel career as an architectural historian.
 The buildings he worked on include the Bolivarian Museum in Caracas, which was inaugurated in 1960.
-Beginning with a survey of Spanish Colonial churches in Venezuela (Templos coloniales de Venezuela.
-Caracas, 1959), he published on a variety of topics related to Latin American architecture, including prehispanic and indigenous traditions.
-Caracas a través de su arquitectura remains the only compendium on the history of architecture of Venezuela's capital.

 His scholarship was recognised by the award of a Guggenheim Fellowship in 1987.

+He died in Caracas, aged 95.

 Personal life

+Marriages

 Gasparini's first wife was the Venezuelan sociologist Olga Lagrange, who died in 1971.